Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 The next theorem uses the following definition:

-\begin{defn}[Multiplicative majorization (see \cite{PalomarJiang})] Let $\bx$ and $\by$ be two $n$-dimensional vectors of positive elements.
+\begin{defn}[Multiplicative Majorization (See \cite{PalomarJiang})] Let $\bx$ and $\by$ be two $n$-dimensional vectors of positive elements.
 Denote by $\tbx$ and $\tby$ the vectors composed of the entries of $\bx$ and $\by$, respectively, ordered non-increasingly.
 We say that $\bx$ majorizes $\by$ ($\bx \succeq \by$) if they have equal products: and their (ordered) elements satisfy, for any $1 \leq l < n$, \end{defn}

-\begin{thm}[Generalized Triangular Decomposition (GTD)] Let $A$ be an invertible matrix of dimensions $n \times n$ and $\br$ be an $n$-dimensional vector of positive elements.
+\begin{thm}[Generalized Triangular Decomposition] Let $A$ be an invertible matrix of dimensions $n \times n$ and $\br$ be an $n$-dimensional vector of positive elements.
 A GTD of the matrix $A$ is given by:

-where $U$, $V$ are unitary matrices, and $R$ is an upper-triangular matrix with a pre-described set of diagonal values $\br$, where $r_j = R_{jj}$.
+where $U$, $V$ are unitary matrices, and $R$ is an upper triangular matrix with a prescribed set of diagonal values $\br$, where $r_j = R_{jj}$.
 This decomposition exists if and only if the vector $\br$ is majorized by the singular-values vector of $A$:

 \end{thm}

 In other words, the singular values are an extremal case for the diagonal of all possible unitary triangularizations.